AriFordsham/GHCWiki/building/running-tests.md

 ```

-The following ways are defined (for GHC, also see the file config/ghc):
+The following ways are defined (for GHC, see the file config/ghc for the complete list):

 ```wiki
         normal                  -- no special options